 4) APPROACH, via echelon to the setup point

 All docks on the formation are stair step docks!
 If you are a free wing that is logical.
 For lock up positions the dock is always onto the person in the center of the formation.
 Never dock on a free wing or try to dock on both persons at the same time!
 You start from a set up position about one and a half canopies to the side of the formation and a little higher than your final docking position.
-If you come from the left for instance you target your right outer cell to the body in the center position and shout “coming in!”.
+If you come from the left for instance, you target your right outer cell to the body in the centre position and shout “coming in!”
 When you get there you present your right cell to the shoulder of the catcher and fly that position until you are picked up and the foot grip on your outside A-line is taken.
 If necessary you use outside riser trim to slow down the approach and keep your canopy from rising or coming around.
 Then you watch for the left line grip to be taken.
 When both grips are taken you may keep some front riser pressure if necessary to prevent you from floating up but only as little as possible. – Now you prepare for the next dock on you.
 Never take a grip before both grips on your canopy have been securely taken!
 Also be aware that you will not be taken if the person you dock on has not been taken above.
 The video above shows us the very disciplined and clean approaches of the national team of Qatar.

 6) BODY POSITION